Funding Alzheimer's Research

 By contrast it was only about 30 years ago that AIDS/HIV became known to the world.
 Huge efforts have been directed at finding a cure for this disease.
 Only the feeblest efforts are directed at Alzheimer’s.
 The progress made in AIDS/HIV research, demonstrates clearly that adequate funding makes a difference!

-Currently over 228 people die (2010) every day in the U.S. from Alzheimer’s and the rate continues to climb.
-Since the decade 2001-2010, the Alzheimer's death numbers has increased by 54.6%.
+Currently over 1400 people die (2016) every day in the U.S. from Alzheimer’s and the rate continues to climb.
 It is the 5th leading cause of disease death.